 - Consult a professional if you are not comfortable.
 It is always cheaper to pay an expert than repair costly damages because you were unprepared.

-What Time of Year is Best to Drain a Pool?
+What Time of Year Is Best to Drain a Pool?

 The best time of year to drain a pool is usually in the spring or fall when the weather is mild.
 If the temperature is over 85 degrees at any point in the process, it is best to postpone.
 The same is true of temperatures near or below freezing.

-Because of these temperature parameters, the best time of year to drain a pool is usually in the spring or fall.
-Spring can be a good option because the fresh water will be ready for summer swimming.
-Fall can work, too, but most professionals do not recommend letting your pool remain empty over the winter, so you will need to at least partially refill it.
+For this reason, I usually recommend spring as the best time of year to drain a pool because the water will be ready for some fresh summer swimming.
+Fall can work, too, but I do not recommend letting your pool remain empty over the winter, so you will need to at least partially refill it.

 How to Drain Your Pool